TZW1998/Direct-Noise-Optimization/README.md

 conda env create -f environment.yml conda activate dno
 ```
-**Note** Requiring cuda version to be greater than 11.8.
+**Note**: Requiring cuda version to be greater than 11.8.
 The current code are majorly tested on V100, A800 and A100.
 We observed that there are some error when running the code on H100 due to some unknown bugs in Pytorch.

 ## Useful Open-Sourced Pretrained Models